bitful-pannul/NFTEscrow/README.md

 ## Foundry

+## Deployments

+NFTEscrow is deployed on the same address on the following chains:
+0x4A3A2c0A385F017501544DcD9C6Eb3f6C63fc38b

+Optimism, Base, Arbitrum, Sepolia.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: